geodocker/geodocker-accumulo/emr/README.md

   - `-i | --image` docker image to be used for accumulo
   - `-s | --accumulo-secret` accumulo secret to be used
-  - `-p |--accumulo-password` accumulo password for root account
+  - `-p | --accumulo-password` accumulo password for root account
   - `-n | --instance-name` accumulo instance name
+  - `-e | --env` additional environment variables for docker containers

 These parameters have default values defined at the top of the bootstrap script.